GadgetBlaster/JavaScript-DnD-Dungeon-Generator/README.md

 - [ ] Add dungeon and environment types.
 Such as classic dungeon, wilderness, jungle ruin, etc.
 - [ ] JS doc blocks & type defs
 - [ ] Unit test coverage
+- [ ] Config for multiple entrances & exits to the dungeon